 Groups of 4 or Less

-If you have a group of four or less and are just camping for a few days, we recommend a compact two-burner like the Stansport 2-Burner or the Camp Chef Everest.
-Both are light, fit in your car easily, and give you an impressive amount of BTU cooking power for a small group.
-Purchasing a bulk tank hose adapter also gives you the option of using a large propane tank instead of the small green 16-ounce canisters.
-Single-burner stoves, such as the Coleman Butane InstaStart or Gas One GS-3000, are sufficient for many groups of 1-3 if you're keeping your meals simple.
+If you have a group of four or less and are just camping for a few days, a compact stove like the Stansport 3-Burner hits the sweet spot.
+It doesn't weigh a ton, fits in the car easily, provides an impressive amount of BTU cooking power for a small group, and it has three burners.
+To further reduce the weight and dimensions of your burners, a foldable two-burner like the Jetboil Genesis Basecamp might also be a great option.
+You can even purchase a bulk tank hose adaptor to give you the option of using a large propane tank instead of the small 16-ounce green canisters, saving money and resources in the long run.
+Another option is the new review team favorite, the Camp Chef Everest 2X.
+While this stove is slightly heavier and bulkier than many of the two-burner options, it boasts more cooking space, impressive power and efficiency, and it simmers well on top of everything else.
+Single-burner stoves, such as the Gas One GS-3000, or the Eureka SPRK+ are also sufficient for groups of 1-3 if you intend to keep your meals simple.

-Make sure to pay particular attention to dimension details for a compact stove.
-Since space is inherently more limited on these models, you want to be sure you have enough usable cooking space to fit your preferred pan/pot set up.
-Some products we tested could only accommodate one 12" skillet.
+Make sure to pay attention to the cooking dimensions when buying a compact stove.
+You want enough usable cooking space to fit your preferred pot/pan set up.
+Some two-burners we tested could only accommodate one 12" skillet with little room left on the second burner for more than a tiny pot.
 Others could only fit a 12" skillet by removing the side wind flaps.
 A few could fit two 12" skillets.
-Reported dimensions can begin to help you decide if a stove has enough cook space, but they don't mean everything.
-Burner size and placement can make a stove's usable cooking surface seem bigger or smaller.
+Reported dimensions can begin to help you decide if a stove has enough cooking space, but also consider burner size and placement in your assessment of the usable cooking surface.

 Groups of 5-7